gyrdym/ml_linalg/README.md

     <img width="300" src="https://raw.github.com/gyrdym/ml_linalg/master/readme_resources/img/non_simd_array_sum.svg?sanitize=true">
 </p>

-We need to do 4 operations one by one in a row.
+&nbsp;&nbsp;&nbsp;&nbsp;We need to do 4 operations one by one in a row.
 Using SIMD architecture we may perform one mathematical operations on several operands in parallel, thus element-wise sum of two arrays will be done for just one step:

 <p align="center">